-Do your research online, especially for pricey collectibles or designer items.
+Do your research online, especially for pricey collectables or designer items.
 Find out things like:

 What the product really looks like

-Check out the discussion boards where you can find out more about an item, ask questions, and get answers from other knowledgeable eBay users.
+Read our discussion boards, where you can find out more about an item, ask questions and get answers from knowledgeable eBay members.

 Where did my listing go?

-Any action by eBay depends on a number of factors, including item descriptions, Feedback, previous item removals, selling history, current selling activity, and overall site activity.
-So be sure that your listings comply with eBay policies and follow the selling tips above.
+Any action by eBay depends on a number of factors, including item descriptions, Feedback, previous listing removals, selling history, current selling activity and overall site activity.
+Make sure your listings follow all eBay policies and follow the selling tips above.